Charles Anthony Fager: Notable cases

-In 1965, Dr. Fager saved the life of John A. Nerud, a horse trainer who had a blood clot on his brain.
+In 1965, Fager saved the life of John A. Nerud, a horse trainer who had a blood clot on his brain.
 Profoundly thankful, Nerud named a horse after Fager, who soon became a fan of horseracing.
 The horse, Dr. Fager, was a record-setter, horse of the year in 1968, and the only horse to win four championships in a single year.